 4. A teaching certificate (for all school-related programs, except school psychology and health education).

-5. An official report of scores on the Graduate Record Examination or the Miller Analogies Test, except MS CMHC, , and C.G.S. candidates.
+5. An official report of scores on the Graduate Record Examination or the Miller Analogies Test, except MS CMHC, M.Ed.
+ECE , and C.G.S. candidates.
 The M.A.T. applicant has a different admissions test that varies by program.
 The applicant should check with the appropriate department or the associate dean’s office. – approved by Grad Committee spring 2019.

 6. Three Candidate Reference Forms accompanied by three letters of recommendation.